Check out the below chart from yesterday’s June quarter wage data from the ABS:

 As you can see, Victoria is way out in front on wage growth, recording wage rises of 2.8% over the year to September.

 Now check out the next chart showing wage growth across Australia’s various public sectors:

-As you can see, Victoria is even further in front, registering public sector wage growth of 3.7% in the year to June, way ahead of the national average of 2.7%.
+As you can see, Victoria is even further in front, registering public sector wage growth of 3.6% in the year to September, way ahead of the national average of 2.5% across the public sectors.

-Today, The Australian’s Adam Creighton has taken direct aim at Victoria’s over-fattened public servants, claiming Victoria, along with South Australia, was one of just two states to post negative productivity growth in the year to June:
+As noted by Adam Creighton, Victoria was one of just two states to post negative productivity growth in the year to June:

 In a state where the Premier had 64 taxpayer-funded advisers last year, more than Scott Morrison, it’s no surprise the state’s public servants are enjoying thousands of dollars a year in extra pay… Too bad for the rest of us…

-Hilariously, CommSec’s debunked State of the States report ranks Victoria the number one economy in the nation.
+Hilariously, CommSec’s debunked State of the States report ranked Victoria the number one economy in the nation.
 Go figure!